 So being consistently authoritarian is not the answer!
 Being consistently permissive is not the answer!
 True consistency requires the balance that we find in God's word-which includes real blessings for obedience, and penalties for disobedience.
 Consistent penalties for disobedience teach children a lesson that will benefit them for their entire lives-the lesson of "cause and effect."
 This is how the world operates.
 If you jump out your second-story bedroom window, gravity will always work, and you will pay a price for your mistake.
 Drive your car too fast around a curve, on a rainy night, and there will be a price to pay.
 Break the laws of the land, and there is a price to pay.
 Transgress God's spiritual laws, and there is always a price to pay.
 Children need to live in a family environment where they know that if they violate the parents' rules or standards of behavior, there is always a price to pay.

 Parents who do not teach their children "cause and effect" do their children a serious disservice.
-How can a child learn cause and effect if he never experiences the effect of his behavior?
-How can a toddler learn cause and effect if, when he is told to "come here," he can ignore his father without any follow-up discipline?
-How can a young child learn cause and effect if he throws an angry tantrum in his mother's face and she simply shrugs her shoulders in exasperation?
-How can a teenager learn cause and effect if he receives a ticket for reckless driving and his parents pay the fine?
+How can children learn cause and effect if they never experience the effects of their behavior?
+How can toddlers learn cause and effect if, when a parent tells them to "come here," they find they can ignore the instruction without any follow-up discipline?
+How can young children learn cause and effect if their parents simply shrug their shoulders in exasperation when faced with a child's angry tantrum?
+How can teenagers learn cause and effect if their parents pay the fines when they receive tickets for reckless driving?

-Consistency with a toddler, with rules and guidelines and punishment for disobedience, leads to consistency as a teen, which leads to consistency as an adult, which can lead to consistency as a future son of God.
+Consistency with a toddler, providing rules and guidelines for conduct and punishment for disobedience, leads to consistency as a teen, which leads to consistency as an adult, which can lead to consistency as a future son of God.
 The process of learning cause and effect-with consistent blessings for obedience and correction for disobedience-is the foundation for future character formation and for a successful life.
 Parents can either assist God with this process, or can make the eventual conversion process more difficult for their children.

 "Because the sentence against an evil work is not executed speedily, therefore the heart of the sons of men is fully set in them to do evil" (Ecclesiastes 8:11).
 The pattern that is set in childhood generally carries on throughout life.
 A parent who does not consistently discipline quickly for disobedience does not establish the "cause and effect" principle in a child's early years.
 The resulting child, teen and adult sees rules and guidelines (whether in the home or in the school system or on the job) as restrictions that only occasionally bring negative consequences.

 Many parents never experienced consistent discipline from their own parents, but we all have experienced the pattern of our spiritual Father, who is totally consistent in dealing with us.
 We can see from Scripture that God gives blessings for obedience, and corrects us when we disobey.
 Applying this principle in our parenting makes life much happier.
 Once a child receives understandable guidelines, any infraction results in discipline.
 The reality of cause and effect sets the pattern for life.
 Some "do-gooders" may not believe in any corporal punishment whatsoever, thinking that they have children's well-being at heart, but they fail to understand human nature and what is truly best for children: unconditional love and learned obedience with applied correction.